anvaka/send/README.md

 # How to use email to organize your ideas

-Every time when I have an idea of a new project - I send email to myself, so I don't forget it.
+Every time when I have an idea for a new project - I send email to myself, so I don't forget it.
 This repository describes my way of managing ideas.

 GMail will deliver mail addressed to "user+*tag*@gmail.com" as though it